pzadev/pzadev/README.md

 # 👨‍💻 Junior Software Developer

 Hello!
-I'm Peter an aspiring Junior Software Developer.
+I'm Peter, an aspiring Junior Software Developer.
 Below, you'll find a collection of the projects I've deployed so far.

 ---